 Below are 10 of the top tourist attractions in Scottsdale, Arizona.

 Taliesin West was the winter home of famed American architect Frank Lloyd Wright.
-The beautiful home is now a landmark that attracts visitors from all over the world.
+The beautiful home is now a famous Scottsdale attraction that attracts visitors from all over the world.
 The home is also the site of the Frank Lloyd Wright Foundation and the School of Architecture at Taliesin.

 Work started on the desert home in 1937 and carried on for many years until the home reached its current state.
 Visitors can tour the home and learn all about Wright’s incredible architecture and design career.
 A variety of events take place at Taliesin West throughout the year.